Meet Father Andrew Leung, CSB

 Father Andrew Leung, CSB has held a variety of appointments within parishes and schools including serving at St. Michael’s College School’s as director of spiritual life and science teacher, and most recently, its president.
 Each time he returns, he is warmly welcomed by the school’s teachers, students, and parents.
 No matter where life takes Father Leung, the Basilian sense of community follows.

 “As a Basilian, there are many opportunities to pursue studies and work in a variety of roles within the parishes and schools and I am always a part of the community,” said Father.

-In 2001, the Basilians invited him to teach at St. Michael’s College School, a prestigious all boys school in Toronto.
-For Andrew, there were several differences working in the single sex private school, including getting involved in the strong hockey culture present at St. Michael’s.
-But the most noticeable difference was the overwhelming sense of community among the teachers, students, and parents.
+In 2001, the Basilians invited him to teach at St. Michael’s College School, a prestigious all-boys school in Toronto.
+For Andrew, there were several differences of working in the single sex private school, including getting involved in the strong hockey culture present at St. Michael’s, but the most noticeable difference was the overwhelming sense of community among the teachers, students, and parents.

 In 2012, he earned his Master of Education from the University of Toronto and in 2016 completed his principal qualification courses at the Ontario Institute for Studies in Education (OISE).

 He was ordained at St. Basil’s Parish in Toronto in April 2008 and spent a year serving there as a young priest.
 As there was a need for Masses in Chinese, Father had the opportunity to go to Hong Kong to improve his language skills.
 Even in Hong Kong he still had ties to the Basilian community.
 He taught at Our Lady’s College, the high school his mother had attended, and the principal was the sister of Father Daniel Chui, CSB.